Permafrost/Tundra/README.md

 // returns the length of the given file in bytes tundra.file:length($file);

+// returns true if the given filename matches the given regular expression or wildcard
+// pattern; note: only the file name is considered in the match, not the path tundra.file:match($file, $pattern, $mode);

 // returns the canonical file: URI that represents the given file tundra.file:normalize($file);